OneSoftIO/test-laravel-task/README.md

  ##### Use Datatables.net library to show table – with our without server-side rendering
  ##### use NPM and webpack to install datatables library.
+ ## Use github repository and invite OneSoftIO to view you results